π‘ Tip: Rule of thumb β use -> through a pointer and . on an object. That covers 90% of cases.

 char name[20]; int age; double height;

-Add another person and you need name1, name2, ... β variables explode.
+Add another person and you'll need name1, name2, ... β the variable count explodes.

 With a struct